How to Be an Authentic Christian Witness During Ramadan

-Recently, with Ramadan on the horizon, Jason asked Mohammad a curious question:
+With Ramadan on the horizon, Jason asked his Muslim neighbor, Mohammad, a curious question:

 “Do you celebrate Ramadan?”

-Mohammad said yes, so Jason asked him another open-ended curious question:
+Mohammad said yes, so Jason asked another open-ended curious question:

 “What’s your favorite thing to do during Ramadan?”

-Mohammad shared that he especially enjoyed prayers, the Quran studies, and the evening meals to break the daily fasts.
+Mohammad shared that he especially enjoyed prayers, Quran studies, and evening meals to break the daily fasts.

 “Jesus…is able…to save those who come to God through him.
 He lives forever to intercede with God on their behalf.”

 It was natural for Jason to lovingly offer to pray for Mohammad, and so he said something like this:

 “As a follower of Jesus, I can pray for you in the name of Jesus, and Jesus himself will pray for you to God.
 I’d love to pray for you right now.
 Do you have a prayer request?”